Coat of arms of Flanders: County of Flanders (old version)

+Today, this coat of arms is the symbol of the Belgian province of West Flanders.
+It is identical to the province's flag, to demonstrate its historical ties with the County of Flanders, was introduced on May 27, 1997, and approved by the Flemish Minister of Culture.

+Color of the Claws and tongue

+There is discussion within the Flemish movement whether the tongue and claws of the Flemish lion should be red or black.

 Like many other nationalist movements, the Flemish movement sought and appropriated historical symbols as an instrument for rallying support.
 The choice of the Flemish lion was primarily based on the popular historical novel De leeuw van Vlaanderen (1838) of Hendrik Conscience, that forged the Battle of the Golden Spurs of 11 July 1302 into an icon of Flemish resistance against foreign oppression.
 It was enhanced even further when Hippoliet van Peene wrote the anthem De Vlaamse Leeuw in 1847.
 By the late nineteenth century it was customary for supporters of the Flemish movement to fly the Flemish lion on 11 July.